zoonoo/azure-docs.ko-kr/articles/marketplace/azure-vm-get-sas-uri.md

 #Know more about SAS here: https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-shared-access-signature-part-1
 $sasExpiryDuration=3600

 #Provide storage account name where you want to copy the underlying VHD file.
+Currently, only general purpose v1 storage is supported.
 $storageAccountName=mystorageaccountname

 #Name of the storage container where the downloaded VHD will be stored.